reed-jones/phase-docs/storage/app/docs/master/routing.md

 # Routing

 ### [#](#pages) Pages
-Routing of your application starts in your `routes/web.php`.
+As with most Laravel apps, the routing of your application starts in your `routes/web.php`.
 It's from here that your Vue Router configuration is generated.
 To mark a route as a Phase route, the `Route::phase` method is used.
 ```php
 Route::phase('/', 'HomeController@HomePage');
 ```